richardxu204/reading-list/README.md

 # Reading List #
 Hey there, welcome to my reading list.

 All books listed are ones that I have read, am reading, or plan to read in the short-to-medium term.
 I made this as part of my 2019 New Years Resolutions to try and keep myself accountable (we'll see how that goes haha).
-Additionally, most books listed are kept digitally in my own online library.
+Additionally, most books listed are kept digitally in my own online library which is not listed in full here, but I'm open to reccommendations!

 *Not a comprehensive list.*

 ## Autobiographies ##